pingcap/docs/oracle-functions-to-tidb.md

 ---
 title: Mappings between Functions and Syntax of Oracle and TiDB
-summary: Learn the mappings between functions and syntax of Oracle and TiDB
+summary: Learn the mappings between functions and syntax of Oracle and TiDB.
 ---

 # Mappings between Functions and Syntax of Oracle and TiDB